 With a clearer understanding of how internal operations run within your own business.
 You are better able to adapt our recommended components to suit your own specific needs and requirements.

 Before setting up any remote support team, in-house service teams should already be in place to handle reported issues.
 Each team should manage specific reported issues within the business becoming super-efficient at their step of the support process.
-The majority of businesses already have in place customer care teams and field service teams however lack the implementation of a remote support team.
+The majority of businesses already have in place customer care and field service teams.
+But they lack the implementation of a remote support team.

 Don’t leave remote technical issues to the Customer Care Team.
-First and foremost, your customer care team acts as the efficient first line of defence for support in addition to customer issues.
-Mainly assigned to resolve customer-related non-technical queries, this team should also be trained to monitor all support tickets delegating them between the field and remote services teams.
-Having a team dedicated to figuring out which issues should be solved by which team is an important component of a super-efficient remote support team.
+First and foremost, your customer care team acts as the first line of defense for supporting customer issues.
+Mainly assigned to resolve customer-related non-technical queries, this team should also be trained to monitor support tickets delegating them between the field and remote services teams.
+Dedicating a team to delegating support tickets between support teams is an essential component to a super-efficient remote support team.

-Why Field Service Team can’t resolve issues remotely.
+Why field service teams can’t resolve issues remotely?

 From the start, businesses should notice the benefits to their new remote service team while over time on-the-job learning allows technicians to become more experienced and super-efficient within their field.